 - Furthermore, AI can be used to design the routing of electrical and plumbing systems in modern buildings, to pursue on-site and real-time interactions between equipment’s, employees and objects.

 Thus, with the availability of data, AI-based applications are discovering more utility in construction.
 Some of the prominent vendors in AI in the construction market are Oracle, Microsoft, IBM, eSUB, Alice Technologies, SAP, Autodesk, Aurora Computer Services, Smartvid.io, and Building System Planning.
 Construction companies should prioritize investment based on areas where AI can have the greatest effect on the distinctive requirements of their company.
-In the short and long term, early movers will set the industry’s direction and profit.
+Thus, in the short and long term, early movers will set the industry’s direction and profit.

 Over the next few weeks, we will elaborate specific use cases covering AI in Construction & feature some cutting edge technologies.